vplasencialozano/RyanairTest/README.md

 ###Running all the stories in IDE

-* Right-click on the RyanairTest class, select "Run 'RyanairTest'
+* Right-click on the RyanairTest class and select "Run 'RyanairTest'

 This will run the build and (after a minute or so) Chrome will open and run your tests against the Ryanair website

 ## Viewing the results

-To check the report you should go to:
+To check the report you should go to this following address in your computer:

-Path where you have cloned the conde following "/WebRyanair/target/jbehave/view/"
+The path where you have cloned the project plus "/WebRyanair/target/jbehave/view/"

 for example:

 C:/Users/YOUUSER/IdeaProjects/WebRyanair/target/jbehave/view/reports.html

-Inside you can find the information about the test and you can click on the html link for more details for example on ryan_air_test.html
+Inside you can find the information about the test and you can click on the html link for more details, for example on ryan_air_test.html

 ### And coding style tests

-I have used to different dates to run two scenarios
+I have used two different dates to run two scenarios

 Feature: Test Ryanair Page